 The implication is clear: Idea will either have to induce its customers to spend more or its will have to bring down its operating cost to match the lower level of revenue per user.

 This, experts say, would make it tough for the merged entity to retain a competitive edge.

 “Vodafone-Idea will have to do what T-Mobile did in the US.
 Despite being a third operator, T-Mobile grew fast by chipping away subscribers and revenue market share from their two big rivals.
 It will require a further investment in improving network quality, which is still lacking in the country,” says Jayanth Kola, founder-partner, Convergence Catalyst.

 To work around the financial constraints, Kola suggested, the merged entity could either restructure its balance sheet to reduce debt load or adopt a low-cost growth strategy that did not depend on a pan-Indian presence.

 “Rather than becoming another mobile operator, Vodafone-Idea should focus on geographies, consumer segments, or products where competitors are weak and they can build dominance,” says Jayanth.

 This will reduce the incremental capex for the company, besides avoiding a head-on competition with two cash-rich rivals.
 The numbers suggest this could already be happening.

+“The capex outlay by Vodafone-Idea has been below the levels of Airtel and Jio.
 This is despite the combined entity’s subscriber numbers being higher.
 Even the data carried by the group is ahead of Bharti,” say Jefferies Piyush Nahar and Somshankar Sinha.